Plott Hound

 Exercise needs

-The Plott Hound is an active, athletic, and energetic dog that needs a lot of physical exercises and mental stimulation.
-This dog should have a chance to run free, but, because of his hunting history, he should always be kept in a fenced area when off-leash.
-This dog tend to wander away, following some smell and has no road sense.
-The Plott Hound also tends to chase other animals so never trust him off-leash.
+The Plott Hound is an active, athletic, and energetic dog that needs a lot of physical exercise and mental stimulation.
+This dog should have a chance to run free, but because of his hunting history, he should always be kept in a fenced area when off-leash.
+This dog tends to wander away, following some smell, and has no road sense.
+The Plott Hound also tends to chase other animals, so never trust him off-leash.

-This dog is an excellent choice for people with active lifestyles, for joggers, hikers, and especially hunters.
+This dog is an excellent choice for people with active lifestyles, joggers, hikers, and especially hunters.

 Training

 The Plott Hound is a big, powerful dog, so training him needs to start as early as possible.
-These dogs are extremely intelligent, but can be pretty stubborn and independent (typical hound traits).
+These dogs are extremely intelligent but stubborn and independent (typical hound traits).
 Because of this training, they take time, patience, and persistence.
 Because they have a dominant streak, they need a firm leader who can offer calm, consistent training.
 The Plott Hound is not recommended for inexperienced or timid owners.
 The Plott Hound reacts to positive reinforcement, especially to tasty treats.

 The Plott Hound should be socialized to prevent any aggression problems.
 Socialization with other people, pets, and situations is a must.